zeroluck/docs/sources/admin-guide/SCIM/index.md

-This will create an oAuth instance of ScimClient where: `userName` and `passWord` are the user credentials , `clientID` and `clientSecret` are oxAuth client credentials , `domailURL` is the domain where SCIM client resides, for example:
+This will create an oAuth instance of ScimClient where: `userName` and `passWord` are the user credentials , `clientID` and `clientSecret` are oxAuth client credentials , `domainURL` is the domain where SCIM client resides, for example:
 `http://localhost:8080/oxTrust/seam/resource/restv1` and `oxAuthDomain`
 is the `tokenURL` example